phoebe-project/phoebe2/docs/index.rst

 via pip, but for now requires manually downloading and installing through SVN or git.

-To download via the [github repository](https://github.com/phoebe-project/phoebe2/):
+To download via the `github repository<https://github.com/phoebe-project/phoebe2/>`_:

 ::